Bloomberg-Beta/Investment-Documents/README.md

 Although this kind of insignificant raise is rare (we’ve only seen a handful of examples), we include a minimum financing threshold as protection to cover all notes and SAFEs we buy.

+#### Provide major investor rights

+While many companies elect not to implement a major investor clause, we add language to ensure we maintain majority investor rights in the next equity financing in the instances they do.

 #### Require investor approval to issue cryptocurrencies

 As with our Series Seed documents, we ask for a protective clause requiring founders to ask for investor approval if their company issues any token (or the rights to a future token) after we’ve invested.